Drinking water

 • Flow at point of supply generally exceeds 15 litres per minute.

 • Information is available on request to assist with locating pipes electronically through BeforeUDig.
-Onsite service / toby locations are also available on request within five working days (for water supply only).
+Onsite service / toby locations are also available on request.

 • Ongoing maintenance and operation of the network and facilities ensures functionality and availability of service.